hasyimibhar/p2p-chat/README.md

 # P2P Chat

 This is a naive implementation of a secure p2p chat app for educational purposes.
-It uses a simplified version of the Chord protocol (without finger table) to maintain the overlay network, which is a ring.
+It uses a simplified version of the Chord protocol, with the following modifications:

+- each node has no ID, so when a node joins the network via peer P, it immediately sets P as its successor
+- no finger table, so broadcasting is done by routing around the entire overlay network (ring)
+- it's not used as DHT

 ## Usage